bitwarden/help/_articles/organizations/policies.md

 Enabling the **Personal Ownership** policy will require non-Owner/non-Admin users to save Vault Items to an Organization by disabling personal ownership of Vault items for organization users.

-A banner is displayed to users on the Add Item screen indicating that a policy will affect their membership options.
+A banner is displayed to users on the Add Item screen to indicate that a policy will affect their membership options.

 {% callout info %}
 Vault Items that were created prior to the implementation of this policy or prior to joining the Organization will remain in the user's personal Vault.